-Spam often invites you to use a reply facility if you want to be removed from its mailing list.
+Spam often invites you to use an unsubscribe facility if you want to be removed from its mailing list.
 Never do this!
 The sender will use your reply as an indication that your e-mail address is valid and in use and will therefore send you even more spam.

 Likewise, never click on any hyperlink in a spam e-mail because it will track your identity (although an advert blocker such as WebWasher will give you extra protection).

 Reputable companies may offer such an "unsubscribe" facility in their e-mails.
 If you're sure they're reputable, it's okay to reply if you want to unsubscribe.